-Made with heart-healthy avocado oil and a pinch of salt, these homemade corn tortilla chips are healthier and just as tasty as store bought.
+Made with heart-healthy avocado oil and a pinch of salt, these homemade baked tortilla chips are healthier and just as tasty as store bought.

 The one exception is tortilla chips.
 But not on their own.
 No, I want a big bowl of guacamole or salsa to dip them into.
 Or, better yet, a platter of nachos piled high with beans, guac, sour cream and cheese.

-I first decided to make these chips after wondering what to do with the massive amount of corn tortillas I had leftover after making an enchilada casserole.
+I first decided to make these baked tortilla chips after wondering what to do with the massive amount of corn tortillas I had leftover after making an enchilada casserole.

 Sure, I could have whipped up tacos, but to be perfectly honest, I haven’t found a brand of store-bought corn tortillas that I like enough for tacos – they always just crumble.